Careers in Botany

 Plant Geneticists: Work with plant genes to develop better types of plants.
 Breeding involves selecting and crossing plants with desirable traits (such as disease resistance).

-Economic Botanists: Work with plants that have commercial importance.
-Economic botany includes the study of botany harmful and beneficial plants and plant products.
+Economic Botanists: Work with plants that are used by people.
+Economic botany includes the study of plants and plant products used commercially as well as culturally.

 Food and Science Technicians: Develop new food from various plant products.